RavidDimant/Multi-Armed-Bandit-Driven-Active-Learning/README.md

 ### Setup Instructions
 1. Clone the repository and navigate to the project directory.
-2. Install the necessary dependencies using the provided `requirements.txt` file.
 3. Ensure you have the appropriate datasets in CSV format.

 ### Running the Code